poludnev/blog_v1/README.md

 3. Revise state management.
 Now I use Context to control the logging-in, and control showing/closing of the modal with closures.
 It works, but I'm afraid it makes the code complicated and confusing.
-4. Change paths from relative to absolute (../../ to app/component/..)

-5. Add plurals-management to dates.
+4. Add plurals-management to dates.

-6. Add confirmation prompt to closing the modal if it is not empty.
+5. Add confirmation prompt to closing the modal if it is not empty.